CityChan/eICU_prediction_benchmarks/README.md

 # Data Mining - Analyzing Model Tradeoffs in Predicting Length of Stay (LOS) in eICU Patients

+This is a team project finished by Abhinau Kumar Venkataramanan, Huancheng Chen, Nishamathi Kumaraswamy, Parveen Kumari and Zhengzhong Tu.

 A detailed explanation of our experiments and results can be found in [this blog entry](https://abhinaukumar.github.io/post/eicu-tradeoffs).
 In this README file, we include instructions on how to run the code.

 ## Preprocessing the Data